n8henrie/rf_pi/README.md

 [`ctypes`](https://docs.python.org/3.3/library/ctypes.html) to show how the shared library can be imported and used in other language.

+NB: For those exclusively interested in using Python to interact with their 433 switches, I *highly* recommend you check out <https://github.com/milaq/rpi-rf>, which simplifies things by porting *all* of the logic to Python instead of using shared libraries and C++ as I've done here.

 ## Disclaimer

 In my experience, the scheduling stuff below is necessary for optimal